Theresa May vows action on upskirting after Tory MP blocks Bill

 My official statement on Sir Christopher Chope blocking our bill to make upskirting a sexual offence. pic.twitter.com/xWxu7rZaYb— Gina Martin (@beaniegigi) June 15, 2018

-Moments after blocking the upskirting Bill, Chope also opposed Finn’s Law, Government-backed plans to give police dogs and horses extra legal protections from attack, and also talked out attempts to reform mental health units.
+Moments after blocking the upskirting Bill, Sir Christopher also opposed Finn’s Law, Government-backed plans to give police dogs and horses extra legal protections from attack, and also talked out attempts to reform mental health units.

 The session caused such outrage it was trending on Twitter in the UK.